MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 Q: What NEET score is required for private MBBS in India?

-A: For management quota at most private medical colleges, you need NEET 400+ (clearing the qualifying cutoff of 50th percentile, which is approximately 360-400 score depending on the year).
+A: For management quota at most private medical colleges, you need NEET 400+ (comfortably clearing the 50th-percentile qualifying cutoff, which is 213 marks in 2026 per the declared NTA result).
 Premium colleges like DY Patil Pune, Ramaiah Bangalore, or KMC Manipal may require 450-500+ for management quota.

 Q: What is the total cost of MBBS through management quota?